School Science Lessons

 1. The inorganic bromides produce depression, emaciation and in severe cases psychoses and mental deterioration.

-Bromides were formerly used as sedatives, to control unruly children and, it is still commonly alleged that potassium bromide was added to tea to control the sexual feelings of soldiers in barracks.
+Bromides were formerly used as sedatives to control unruly children and, it is said that potassium bromide was added to tea to control sexual feelings of soldiers.

 2. Organic bromides are volatile liquids of relatively high toxicity.